 538 9th Street, Oakland 94607

 While this market has had a few changes, with mini-restaurants that have come and gone, some favorites still remain and continue to attract foodie fans, all in a casual and affordable setting.
-Conscheca continues to be an Oakland favorite serving Mexican fare with a flare; everything is prepared from scratch daily, including handmade tortillas, pastries, and complex traditional entrees such as duck carnitas and pork belly tacos.
+The current menu at La Guerrera’s Kitchen is a vivid representation of richness and variety, with anything from seviches to barbacoa plates.
 The Cook and Her Farmer is a cafe, oyster and wine bar serving fresh, local, and coastal-inspired cuisine with a taste of the south and Cupcakin' bakes the best cupcakes for a dessert treat.
 Swan's Market is all about the community table, fresh ingredients, casual dining and neighborhood, so be sure to visit.
 It never disappoints.